duckduckgo/duckduckhack-docs/programming-mission/pr-review.md

 - Are all CSS rules name-spaced?
     - None of the CSS should be able to affect other Instant Answers or page elements
 - Font-colour, font-size and font-family should be defined by template variants, or our DDG classes (e.g. `.tx--14`, `.bg-clr--grey`, `.tx-clr--green`)
+    - All available font and colour classes are available here: https://duckduckgo.com/styleguide
 - Template padding and margins should not be modified
 - Experimental and browser-specific methods are not allowed.
 We need to ensure a consistent experience across all devices & platforms
     - We support IE 9+, Edge, Chrome, Firefox, Safari, Opera, etc.